pollfish/cordova-plugin-pollfish/README.md

 ## Quick Guide

-* Create Pollfish developer account, create new app and grap it's API key
+* Create Pollfish Puvlisher account, create new app and grap it's API key
 * Install Pollfish plugin and call init function
-* Set to Release mode and release in Store
 * Update your app's privacy policy
+* Set to Release mode and publish in Store
+* Request your account to get verified

 <br/>